sco3/noveum-ai-gateway/docs/CONTRIBUTING.md

    - Update documentation if your changes affect usage or setup.
    - Add comments to your code where necessary for clarity.

+## Future Work and Improvement Areas

+Here are some areas where contributions would be particularly valuable:

+1. **Implementing Prometheus Metrics Exporter**:
+   - Develop a well-tested Prometheus exporter for the telemetry system
+   - Implement appropriate metrics collection for AI request tracking
+   - Ensure compatibility with standard Prometheus monitoring setups
+   - Add documentation for Prometheus integration

+2. **Additional Improvement Areas**:
+   - Performance optimizations for high-traffic deployments
+   - Support for additional AI providers
+   - Enhanced error handling and retry mechanisms
+   - Improved documentation and examples

 ## Submitting a Pull Request

 1. **Push Your Changes**: